kdwink/restic-configured/README.md

 * https://restic.readthedocs.io/en/latest/040_backup.html#excluding-files
 * Pattern is matched against entire file path.
-* Trailing / in pattern is ignored, leading / anchors pattern to root directory.
+* Trailing / in a pattern is ignored, leading / anchors pattern to root directory.
 * Pattern must match one or more complete file/directory components of path.
 * Single * wildcard does NOT match over directory separator